Lekwungen

-Pre-colonization
+Name

+The term "Lekwungen" is a contemporary designation used to describe a group of Indigenous peoples who speak the Lekwungen language.
+It refers specifically to six families historically residing on southern Vancouver Island, in the area now known as Greater Victoria.

+The people associated with this term have also been referred to as the Songhees or Songish, although the latter designation is now primarily used to refer to the Songhees Band government.
+This term was an Anglicization of an ethnonym to describe a group living between Albert Head and Esquimalt Lagoon.

+History

+Pre-colonial History

+The traditional territory of the Lekwungen encompasses most of what is now the Greater Victoria area, as well as the nearby Discovery, Chatham, and San Juan islands.
+Their territory was divided between six families: Kayaakan, Teechamitsa, Whyomilth, Kosampsom, Swngwhung, and Chekonein.

-There is evidence of a fortified village existing at Finlayson Point in Beacon Hill Park prior to the arrival of Europeans in the late eighteenth and early nineteenth centuries.
+There is evidence of a fortified village existing at Finlayson Point in Beacon Hill Park before the arrival of Europeans.
 Before European contact much of the government was through a clan system, with twelve clans which each had its own fishing and hunting territory.
 Chiefship was hereditary in the male line and there were three castes - nobles, commons, and slaves.
 Like other north-west coast tribes they practiced potlatch and ceremonial gift distribution.
 The dead were buried in canoes or boxes upon the surface of the ground, or laid away in trees.
 Mentioning the names of a dead person was taboo.
-The Coast Salish traditionally lived in bighouses, which were large rectangular communal houses of cedar planks, adorned with carved and jointed totem posts.
+The Coast Salish traditionally lived in bighouses, large rectangular communal houses of cedar planks, adorned with carved and jointed totem posts.

 Sitchanalth

 A major Coast Salish seaport community called Sitchanalth was located in the area now known as Willows Beach in Oak Bay, British Columbia.
-It is estimated the population of the village at its peak was around 10,000 people.
+It is estimated that the village's peak population was around 10,000 people.